 How to Opt Out Of Emergency Alerts On Your Cell Phone

 More and more these days people receive alerts via their cell phones.
 From storm alerts to amber alerts, everyone gets alerts.
 Today’s post will cover How to Opt Out Of Emergency Alerts On Your Cell Phone

-The Wireless Emergency Alerts (WEA), which is also known as the Commercial Mobile Alert System (CMAS) or Personal Localized Alerting Network (PLAN), is a national emergency alert system to send concise, text-like messages to users’ WEA-capable mobile devices.
-The bill authorizing the WEA was signed into law in April 2012, and all the major wireless providers have signed-off (agreed) to participate in the emergency alert system.
+The Wireless Emergency Alerts (WEA), is also known as the Commercial Mobile Alert System (CMAS) or Personal Localized Alerting Network (PLAN).
+The system is a national emergency alert system to send concise, text-like messages to users’ WEA-capable mobile devices.
+The bill authorizing the WEA was signed into law in April 2012.
+All the major wireless providers signed-off (agreed) to participate in the emergency alert system.

 There are three different kinds of alerts: